bnoguchi/hooks-js/README.md

       next(new Error());
     });

 Alternatively, you do not need to provide a distinct error handler.
+There are 2 default fallbacks.

+1. If the main method that you are surrounding with pre and post middleware expects its last argument to be a function with callback signature `function (error, ...)`, then that callback becomes the error handler, by not specifying an error handler.

+        Document.hook('save', function (callback) {
+          // Save logic goes here
+          ...
+        });

+        var doc = new Document();
+        doc.save( function (err, saved) {
+          // We can pass err via `next` in any of our pre or post middleware functions if (err) console.error(err);

+          // Rest of callback logic follows ...
+        });

-If the main method that you are surrounding with pre and post middleware expects a potential error as one of its arguments, then you can make the main method also be the error handler, by not specifying an error handler as the 3rd argument to `hook`:
+2. If the main method that you are surrounding with pre and post middleware expects a potential error as one of its arguments, then you can make the main method also be the error handler, by not specifying an error handler as the 3rd argument to `hook`:

         Document.hook('save', function (err, callback) {
           // We can pass err via `next` in any of our pre or post middleware functions if (err) console.error(err);
           // Save logic goes here
           ...
         });

 ## Mutating Arguments via Middleware
 `pre` and `post` middleware can also accept the intended arguments for the method